Advika1030/Salary-Prediction-Machine-learning/README.md

-# Salary prediction Of Data Scientist's
+# Salary prediction Of Data Scientists

 ## Project Overview
 • Created a machine learning model that estimates salary of data scientist based on the features like rating, company_founded, etc.